 Definitely.
 Water will do fine, though it won’t impart as much flavor as stock or broth.
 Feel free to try it with apple juice or even root beer.

-We love these ribs with a side of mashed potatoes or French fries, a big bowl of coleslaw, and fresh corn.
-They’d also be great with baked beans and Caesar salad.
+We love these ribs with a side of mashed potatoes or French fries, a big bowl of creamy coleslaw, and fresh corn on the cob.
+They’d also be great with baked beans and a Caesar salad.

-A slab of glazed pressure cooker ribs with a knife cutting between two ribs
+A platter of pressure cooker ribs cut into individual ribs, with a carving knife on the side.

 Pressure Cooker Ribs